pantonshire/Vulcan/README.md

 The programmer will have no way to create new methods, so the only methods that they will be able to call are in-built ones.

 # Planned features
-* Else and else if `if condition then ... otherwise if condition ... otherwise ... end`
 * "player" type for changing player attributes and recieving player-based events
 * "world" type for doing worldgen stuff
 * An event handler to recieve Forge events